JasonYang60/pysz/README.md

 ## Launch in docker

-Dockfile is provided for testing.
+Dockerfile is provided for testing.
 ```bash
 docker build --name pysz .
 docker run -it --name pysz_container pysz /bin/bash
 ```
-Then
+Then in container shell:
 ```bash
 pip install .
 cd test
 python ./test.py
 ```

-TODO:
+TODO list:\
-add more config setup interfaces add support more flexibility in dealing with data beyond just input&&output from file test openMP and other features
+add more config setup interfaces\
+support more flexibility of data I/O beyond just from file system\
+test openMP and other utils && features